The EU drone regulations have brought us the...

 Operations Manual

-First of all, your own project must be described in detail and recorded in the Operations Manual (OM), formerly also known as ConOps (Concept of Operation) or operating concept.
+First of all, your own project must be described in detail and recorded in the Operations Manual (OM), formerly also referred to as ConOps (Concept of Operation) or operating concept.

 >